 Bat Trang Pottery village is an ancient village on the left bank of the Red River, located at the foot of Vinh Tuy bridge.

-The distance from Hanoi center to Bat Trang village is only 10 km, making Bat Trang a great place to get away from the bustling city.
+The distance from Hanoi center to Bat Trang village is only 10 km, making Bat Trang a great place to escape from the bustling city.

-Bat Trang is one of the most famous ceramic villages in Vietnam with brick walls, red tile roofs and a yard full of beautiful ceramics.
+Bat Trang is one of Vietnam’s most famous ceramic villages with brick walls, red tile roofs, and a yard full of beautiful ceramics.

-You can find different sets of dishes, teapot, flowerpot, animal statues and jewelry made of rustic ceramics with Bat Trang style.
+You can find different sets of dishes, teapots, flowerpots, animal statues, and jewelry made of rustic ceramics with Bat Trang style.